rancilhac/TopoWindows/README.md

 ### Trees in user-specified regions

-Use `tree.region(vcf, regions, phased, write.seq, nj, prefix)` to calculate trees in one or more pre-defined regions.
+Use `tree.region(vcf, regions, phased, write.seq, tree, prefix, dna.model, missing.thresh, force)` to calculate trees in one or more pre-defined regions.

 *Arguments:*